Consistency is key in email production.

 Regardless of which type of email you send, it’s important to verify the send date or check to make sure the trigger works as intended before you call the email campaign ready.

 It’s also wise to send a few final test emails to members of your team for them to perform one final rendering and function check to really be sure that your email looks and functions the way you want.

 This process might feel a bit overkill.
 You might wonder if you need to go through this entire process for every email you send, even if it’s a simple newsletter or announcement email.

 The answer is yes.
 No matter how trivial it seems, you never want to send an email that has problems.

 At best, it’s a bad end-user experience to get a poorly constructed email from your business.
 At worst, you could damage your email sending reputation, and end up with deliverability issues when you send future emails.

 And, even though this process might seem overkill for a small email, you’ll find that your team produces even simple emails faster and with fewer mistakes if you follow a consistent process for every single email.

-Rejoiner gives you e-commerce marketing automation with a team of e-commerce marketing experts that handle your email production workflow for you and integrate your email marketing with all your other automated marketing channels.
+Rejoiner gives you eCommerce marketing automation with a team of eCommerce email marketing experts that handle your email production workflow for you.

 Looking for a team to take over your email production workflow?
-Book a call now.
+Schedule a free strategy session now.